Gat/Pat Thailand Exams

 Many public universities acquire financial support from the government for research purposes.
 Over half of the provinces in Thailand have a government-run Rajabhat University (formerly Rajabhat Institutes) and the Rajamangala University of Technology; traditionally, these were/are teacher-training colleges.

-Thai universities do not score positively in the Quacquarelli Symonds (QS) World University rankings, and they are losing ground compared to other Asian universities.
+Thai universities do not score positively in the Quacquarelli Symonds (QS) World University rankings and are losing ground compared to other Asian universities.
 The three top universities in Thailand are Chulalongkorn, Mahidol, and Thammasat; even the top-ranked universities are going down in the rankings.
 When QS first ranked Chulalongkorn, it ranked in 201st place but is now ranked 380.
-In 2012 Thammasat University ranked 561 but has consistently been ranked 600+ in prior years.
+In 2012, Thammasat University ranked 561 but has consistently been ranked 600+ in prior years.

 Thailand's leading universities include

-1. Burapha University was the first higher education institution in eastern Thailand's industrial region.
-They Offer courses in arts, business administration, engineering, education, health sciences, humanities, logistics, science, social sciences, and tourism.
+Burapha University was the first higher education institution in eastern Thailand's industrial region.
+They Offer arts, business administration, engineering, education, health sciences, humanities, logistics, science, social sciences, and tourism courses.

-2. Chiang Mai University: It was the first institution of higher education in northern Thailand and the first provincial university in the country, providing programs in arts, health, humanities, science and technology, sciences, and social sciences.
+Chiang Mai University was the first institution of higher education in northern Thailand and the first provincial university in the country.
+It provides programs in arts, health, humanities, science and technology, sciences, and social sciences.

-3. Chulalongkorn University: is a research-focused university delivering programs in arts, engineering, technology, humanities, life sciences, medicine, management, natural sciences, and social sciences.
+Chulalongkorn University is a research-focused university that offers programs in the arts, engineering, technology, humanities, life sciences, medicine, management, natural sciences, and social sciences.

-5. Khon Kaen University: It was the first university in northeastern Thailand.
-It provides courses in Education, Engineering and is a college of local administration.
+Khon Kaen University: It was the first university in northeastern Thailand.
+It offers courses in Education and engineering and is a college of local administration.

-10. Prince of Songkla University was the first university in southern Thailand.
-Hospitality, management sciences, Natural resources, and tourism.
+Prince of Songkla University was the first university in southern Thailand to hospitality, management sciences, Natural resources, and tourism.

-13. Thammasat University: Founded as a specialization and open university in Business, Economics, Law, and Political Sciences, before extending fields to become a national university.
+Thammasat University: Founded as a specialization and open university in Business, Economics, Law, and Political Sciences before extending fields to become a national university.
 Programs cover humanities, health, social science, science & technology, and sciences.

-Most bachelor's degree courses are four-year, full-time programs.
-Exceptions are education and architecture, which mandate five years, and the doctor of dental surgery, medicine, pharmacy, and veterinary medicine requires a minimum of six years of study.
+Most bachelor's degree programs are four-year, full-time programs.
+Exceptions are education and architecture, which mandate five years, and the doctor of dental surgery, medicine, pharmacy, and veterinary medicine, which requires a minimum of six years of study.

-Master's degree programs last for either one or two years, and the degree is granted based on course credits with either a thesis or a final exam.
-Upon achieving a master's degree, students may apply for an admission exam to a two or five-year doctoral program.
+Master's degree programs last one or two years, and the degree is granted based on course credits, with either a thesis or a final exam.
+Upon achieving a master's degree, students may apply for an admission exam to a two—or five-year doctoral program.

 The doctorate is conferred upon completion of coursework, research, and the successful proposal of a dissertation.
-There are at least 1,000 Ph.D. programs offered at 33 Thai universities.
+At least 1,000 Ph.D. programs are offered at 33 Thai universities.

 Admissions